 The best part is that these companies come to us ready to buy, and our sales cycle has dropped, in some cases, to just a few days.

-But while our belief is that giving away your knowledge (as much as possible) leads to substantially more opportunities, how far should a professional services company or paid consultant open the Kimono?
+But while our belief is that giving away your knowledge (as much as possible) leads to substantially more opportunities, to what extent should a professional services company or paid consultant be transparent?
 Let’s discuss.

 - My clients don’t consume online content: We hear this all the time.
 A paid consultant will say that they target CEOs, who don’t use search engines or social media.
 Recent Google research tells us that the average consumer engages in over 10 sources of information before making a buying decision.
 Also, according to research from Doremus and the Financial Times, over 60 percent of senior executives read blogs, watch online video, view webcasts, and use professional networking sites like LinkedIn.